 “Why do you want to be a barber?”
 I wanted to become a barber for the independence, flexibility, the people you meet, the income, the diversity and more.
 The reason I say ask yourself this question is because a lot of people THINK they want to become barbers and then things don’t happen like they thought they would and then they want to stop and start pursuing other ventures.

-Your reason for wanting to become a barber has to be so strong enough that you won’t let any type of negativity or doubt come into your mind and stop you from becoming a Master barber.
+Your reason for wanting to become a barber has to be so strong enough that you won’t let any type of negativity or doubt come into your mind and stop you from becoming a barber.

-Barber employees come and go too frequently to risk a barber apprenticeship under them.
+Barber employees come and go too frequently to risk an apprenticeship under them.
 If you work under the owner, your chances might be a little bit greater for success as an apprentice.
 I was lucky and worked under a stable barber.
 But he too eventually left the shop, but not before i finished the program.

 Sometimes when your clientele starts to pick up or your skills start to get better, the Master Barber will get a little jealous.
 So be careful and not try too hard to outshine the master!
 HA HA HA!!!!!!

 Starting out, commission is the best until you can build up a clientele.
 Commission is when the owner gets a split on every haircut that you cut.
 For example, if the haircut is $10, and the split is 60/40.
 He will get $4.00 (40%) and you will get $6.00 (60%).